telemetryjet/telemetryjet-docs/content/arduino_sdk/_index.md

 weight: 6
 ---

 The Arduino SDK provides an implementation of the TelemetryJet protocol, which is the simplest way to connect and communicate between your server and devices.
-The TelemetryJet protocol packs arbitrary data types into a binary format optimized for small transmission size.
+The TelemetryJet protocol packs arbitrary data into a "key-length-value" format optimized for small transmission size.
+For more information, see the TJet-Serial protocol page.

 - init(SerialPort) - Initializes the protocol on a given Serial object.
 - start() - Starts the connection.